Campaign to Electrify Britain's Railway

-The Campaign to Electrify Britain's Railway (CEBR) is an internet-based campaign group formed in 2018, whose aim is to convince the government to completely electrify the British Railway network.
+The Campaign to Electrify Britain's Railway (CEBR) is an internet-based campaign group formed in 2018, whose aim is to convince the government to completely electrify the rail network in Great Britain.
 Its slogan is "Down with Dirty Diesel."
-The campaign promotes a rolling programme of electrification, which it considers essential to improve UK railways and help to decarbonise transport.
+The campaign promotes a rolling programme of electrification, which it considers essential to improve GB railways and help to decarbonise transport.
 It collaborates with groups such as the Railway Industry Association, Rail Delivery Group, Birmingham Centre for Railway Research and Education, Campaign for Better Transport, Institute of Electrical Engineers and the Permanent Way Institution.

 The group has given evidence to the Transport Select Committee.
 Huw Merriman the committee chair at the time, put in writing he agreed with their view.
 Merriman was appointed as Minister of State for Rail and HS2 in October 2022.
 The desire to achieve net zero carbon in transport has increased calls for electrification.

 Origins

 The CEBR manifesto states: "The UK has suffered from too many boom and bust infrastructure projects.
 A steady, planned, rolling programme will reduce costs, speed up journey times, create more seats on more reliable trains and ultimately reduce ticket prices."
 The group staged a protest on top of Snowdon in 2018.
 In July 2019, the final report of the rail decarbonisation project was published by the group.

-2012 Department for Transport plans for UK rail electrification by 2019 including MML electrification and Electric Spine (yellow/green).
+2012 Department for Transport plans for rail electrification in England and Wales by 2019 including MML electrification and Electric Spine (yellow/green).